erlerobot/erle_gitbook_networking/practice/general_networking.md

 ---

-Send to member1@erlerobot.com a mail containing the doc.txt file.
+You want to send to *member1@erlerobot.com* a mail containing the *doc.txt* file.Please, enter the command line for doing this.
+You can find help in *7.4 Mail*.
+If you don't know press solution.

 ```js
 var command_line=